clemsos/writings/_quora/2013-01-14-What-are-the-biggest-data-science-success-stories-so-far-It-might-be-interesting-to-make-a-distinction-between-two-cases-1-When-data-analysis-is-applied-to-enhance-business-2-When-data-analysis-is-the-business.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are the biggest data science success stories so far?
+    What are the biggest data science success stories so far?
 It might be interesting to make a distinction between two cases: 1.
 When data analysis is applied to enhance business 2.
 When data analysis is the business - Quora